bnn1/chatgpt-extension/README.md

 1. Checkboxes only exist on the first 28 conversations, if you need to keep the first 28 conversations and delete later conversations, sorry, you're out of luck
 2. When entering a conversation from the main url (i.e. chat.openai.com -> chat.openai.com/c/conversation_id) the checkboxes disappear.
 Reload the page for them to appear
+3. Sometimes the checkboxes don't appear.
+Refresh the page until they do